confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 **Status**: _In Discussion_
 **Discussion**: _link to the design discussion PR_

-**tl;dr:** Enables high-availability for Ksql servers in case of failures.
-Sacrifices consistency, by serving stale data from laggy standbys in the name of availability.
-Improves upon the current architecture where in case of failure of the active ksql server, there is a window of several seconds (10+) to minutes of unavailability due to the rebalancing procedure.
+**tl;dr:** Enables high-availability for Ksql pull queries, in case of server failures.
+Current design for handling failure of an active ksql server, incurs an unavailability period of several seconds (10+) to few minutes due to the Streams rebalancing procedure.
+This work is based on new Kafka Streams APIs, introduced as a part of [KIP-535](https://cwiki.apache.org/confluence/display/KAFKA/KIP-535%3A+Allow+state+stores+to+serve+stale+reads+during+rebalance), which allow serving stale data from standby replicas to achieve high availability, while providing eventual consistency.

 ## Motivation and background

 Assume we have a load balancer (LB) and a cluster of three KSQL servers (A, B, C) where `A` is the active server and `B`, `C` are the standbys. `A` receives updates from the source topic partition and writes these updates to its state store and changelog topic.
 The changelog topic is replicated into the state store of servers `B` and `C`.
 Note, every Ksql server is the active for some partitions and standby for others.
 Without loss of generality, we will focus on one partition for now.

 Now assume  LB receives a pull query (1) and sends the query to `B` (2). `B` determines that `A` is the active server and forwards the request to `A` (3).
 A executes the query successfully and returns the response.

 Failure scenario: Assume that `A` goes down. `B` receives the request, tries to forward it to `A` and fails.
 What to do now?
 The current implementation tries to forward the request to `A` (in a busy loop) for a configurable timeout `KSQL_QUERY_PULL_ROUTING_TIMEOUT_MS` .
 If it has not succeeded in this timeout, the request fails.
 The next request `B` receives, it will again try to forward it to `A`, since `A` is still the active, and it will fail again.
-This will happen until rebalancing completes.
+This will happen until rebalancing completes and a new active is elected for the partition.

-There are two steps in the rebalancing procedure that are expensive: 1) One of `B` or `C` is picked as the new active, this takes ~10 seconds based on default configs.
+There are two steps in the rebalancing procedure that are expensive:
+  1) One of `B` or `C` is picked as the new active, this takes ~10 seconds based on default configs.
   2) Once a new active is chosen, depending on how far behind (lag) it is with respect to the changelog, it may take up  few seconds or even minutes before the standby has fully caught up to the last committed offset.

 In total, it takes >>10 seconds before a query can start succeeding again.
 What can we do until a new active is ready to serve requests?
-[KIP-535](https://cwiki.apache.org/confluence/display/KAFKA/KIP-535%3A+Allow+state+stores+to+serve+stale+reads+during+rebalance) has laid the groundwork to allow us to serve requests from standbys, even if they have not caught up to the last committed offset of the active.
+[KIP-535](https://cwiki.apache.org/confluence/display/KAFKA/KIP-535%3A+Allow+state+stores+to+serve+stale+reads+during+rebalance) has laid the groundwork to allow us to serve requests from standbys, even if they are still in rebalancing state or have not caught up to the last committed offset of the active.

 Every ksql server now has the information of: